 Village Center / State University of New York at New Paltz is a suburban neighborhood (based on population density) located in New Paltz, New York.

-Village Center / State University of New York at New Paltz real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
+Village Center / State University of New York at New Paltz real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Village Center / State University of New York at New Paltz neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in New Paltz, the Village Center / State University of New York at New Paltz neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Did you know that the Village Center / State University of New York at New Paltz neighborhood has more Dominican ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Village Center / State University of New York at New Paltz neighborhood has more Dominican and Italian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 5.1% of this neighborhood's residents have Dominican ancestry.
+In fact, 4.0% of this neighborhood's residents have Dominican ancestry and 17.5% have Italian ancestry.

 Village Center / State University of New York at New Paltz is also pretty special linguistically.
 Significantly, 1.2% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 95.6% of the neighborhoods in America.